 Dundee is Scotland's fourth-largest city and lies on the north bank of the Tay estuary.
 A city with an ancient history, Dundee has had to rebuild and reinvent itself three times in the last 350 years.
-It sees in the third millennium as it emerges from its most recent period of regeneration, and with a confidence not felt since the end of the 1800s.
+It saw in the third millennium in the midst of its most recent period of regeneration, and with a confidence not felt since the end of the 1800s.

 The 1300s and 1400s saw the steady growth of Dundee, fuelled largely by trade with Baltic ports.
 Town walls were built in 1545, but they did little to protect Dundee from the English fleet, who bombarded the town in 1547, destroying much of it.
 The town suffered again in September 1644 when the Marquis of Montrose and his Royalist forces besieged it.

 Worse followed during the Civil War.
 General Monck, commanding Cromwell's forces in Scotland, captured Dundee on 1 September 1651, and his troops pillaged the town, killing up to 2,000 of Dundee's 12,000 inhabitants.
 Most of Dundee was destroyed in the process, as were 60 of the ships owned by the town's merchants.

 It took a century for Dundee to rebuild and recover, and its population in 1755 was little more than it had been in 1651.
 Meanwhile it was common to see buildings in Dundee in which gable ends and stair towers from destroyed buildings projected well above the poorly rebuilt structures attached to them.
 The second half of the 1700s saw the city start to grow again, and the population more than doubled as imported flax started to fuel a linen industry.
 Meanwhile the harbour was improved, and four whaling ships began to operate from Dundee.